UlukUli/DB_Final_Project/architect/Examples.md

 GROUP BY arrival_date_month
 ORDER BY bookings DESC;

-hich season is the most profitable?
+Which season is the most profitable?
 SELECT arrival_date_month, SUM(adr * (stays_in_weekend_nights + stays_in_week_nights)) AS revenue
 FROM bookings
 GROUP BY arrival_date_month